Interstate 78 in New Jersey: Warren and Hunterdon counties

 I-78 enters New Jersey from Pennsylvania on the I-78 Toll Bridge over the Delaware River and the Belvidere and Delaware River Railway, heading into Phillipsburg, Warren County.
 The highway heads south into agricultural areas as a six-lane freeway that is maintained by the Delaware River Joint Toll Bridge Commission (DRJTBC), entering Pohatcong Township a short distance after the river.
 The freeway makes a turn to the east as it briefly passes through a corner of Alpha before coming back into Pohatcong Township.
 Bypassing the center of Alpha to the south, I-78 passes under Norfolk Southern Railway's Lehigh Line and has two more segments that enter the Alpha borough limits before coming to an interchange with US 22 and the western terminus of Route 173.
-At this point, US 22 forms a concurrency with I-78 and the road comes into Greenwich Township.
+At this point, US 22 runs concurrently with I-78, and the road comes into Greenwich Township.
 At this point, the New Jersey Department of Transportation (NJDOT) takes over maintenance of the road.
-I-78/US 22 continue east through Greenwich Township, coming to a westbound exit and eastbound entrance with County Route 637 (CR 637).
-The road turns southeast and has an eastbound exit and westbound entrance with CR 632 in Franklin Township.
+I-78/US 22 continues east through Greenwich Township, coming to a westbound exit and eastbound entrance with South Main Street (CR 637).
+The road turns southeast and has an eastbound exit and westbound entrance with Bloomsbury Road (CR 632) in Franklin Township.
 Within the ramps for this interchange, there are weigh stations in both directions.